What Are Pecuniary and Non-Pecuniary Damages?

 Generally, the Ontario courts consider the following factors when awarding non-pecuniary damages:

-• The severity of the injury – the worse the injury (and the greater its duration) the higher the compensation will generally be paid
+- The severity of the injury – the worse the injury (and the greater its duration) the higher the compensation will generally be paid

-• The age of the claimant – awards are generally higher for younger claimants
+- The age of the claimant – awards are generally higher for younger claimants

-• Whether there is loss of life or disability – higher amounts may be awarded for temporary/permanent disability or loss of life
+- Whether there is loss of life or disability – higher amounts may be awarded for temporary/permanent disability or loss of life

 The judge or jury may need to exercise considerable discretion when deciding on the outcome of cases involving non-pecuniary losses.

 Each personal injury case is unique and considered on its own merits but reference may be made to previous cases as guidelines for compensation award amounts.
+Because of the relative difficulty in proving these damages compared to pecuniary damages, it is advisable to discuss your case thoroughly with an experienced personal injury lawyer who is familiar with the Ontario civil justice system before filing a personal injury claim.

 Determine how much your personal injury claim is worth

-You will be asked about the incident and the injuries you have suffered and your lawyer should be able to give you an indication of the pecuniary and non-pecuniary losses that you can claim.
+After you make your free consultation, you will be asked about the incident and the injuries you have suffered and your lawyer should be able to give you an indication of the pecuniary and non-pecuniary losses that you can claim.

 Start with a free case evaluation with one of the personal injury lawyers at Auger Hollingsworth in Ottawa.